Mohamed-Aymn/Pharmacy-System-Docs/docs/Technical-details/techStack.md

 # Tech Stack

-As described in [architecture](./architecture) and [design patterns](./designPatterns) sections, this solution cares a lot and built to be loosely coupled, so the used tech stack can be replaced easily without causing overhead while refactoring in case of a drift in business logic or requirements occurs.
+As described in the [architecture](./architecture) and [design patterns](./designPatterns) sections, this solution cares a lot and is built to be loosely coupled, so the used tech stack can be replaced easily without causing overhead while refactoring in case a drift in business logic or requirements occurs.

 Here are the main technologies that are used in this solution and the reason why they are chosen: